pmareke/ruby_and_rails_journey/ruby/NOTES.md

 - The `sort` method returns a new array with the elements sorted in ascending order.
 - The `reverse` method returns a new array with the elements in reverse order.
 - The `uniq` method returns a new array with the elements without duplicates.
+- The `first` and `last` methods return the named element in the list.
+- The `take(n)` methos returns the N first elements from the list.

 ## Enumeration